Exterval/Exterval/README.md

-## Hi there 👋
+## Hello, I am Exterval.
-I am Exterval, i code things that just pop up in my head.
+I code things that just pop up in my head.
+Languages I use are: JavaScript, Java, and Python.
+I like building web apps for fun.

 <!--
 **Exterval/Exterval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.